 - In 2021-2022, the Government of Alberta and some other organizations and businesses implemented mandatory COVID-19 vaccine policies that affected service recipients and employees.

 - Employers, service providers, or landlords have the

 duty to accommodate a person with a disability or another relevant

 protected ground, such as religious beliefs, that supports that the person cannot be vaccinated.

 - A business may use other methods of accommodating a person who is not vaccinated.
 For instance, rather than permitting them to physically enter a store, offering curbside pickup would also meet a business’s human rights responsibilities.

 - Under Alberta's human rights legislation, the Commission has no jurisdiction to address claims that mandatory vaccine policies violated rights on the basis of personal opinion or political beliefs.
 The Commission also cannot address claims of rights violations under the Charter or other legislation, codes or acts.

 - A person making a human rights complaint on the ground of mental disability or physical disability will need to provide medical information to confirm they have a disability that prevents them from being vaccinated for COVID-19.
-A complaint based on the ground of religious belief must be supported by a sincerely held belief that is connected to a person’s faith.
+A person making a complaint about vaccine policies on the ground of religious belief will need to demonstrate that they have a sincerely held belief connected to their faith.